nterreri/thesis/report/chapter2.md

 The Gensim library (Rehurek, 2014; Rehurek and Sojka, 2010)[^gensimlibrary] is another natural language processing tool for use with Python specialized in document similarity computations and related tasks.
-The easiest way to use word2vec for the stated purpose is through Gensim (McCormick, 2016a).
+A very straightforward way to use word2vec for the stated purpose is through Gensim (McCormick, 2016a).

 [^gensimlibrary]: <https://github.com/RaRe-Technologies/gensim>